ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_effects/low_birthweight_short_gestation/index.rst

 .. note::

-  GBD 2019 attributes 100% of the DALYs due to Neonatal Preterm Birth to the LBWSG risk factor.
-In particular, the attribution includes YLDs as well as YLLs, and the age restrictions for the LBWSG-attributale DALYs are the same as the age restrictions for Neonatal Preterm Birth.
+  GBD attributes 100% of the DALYs due to Neonatal Preterm Birth to the LBWSG risk factor.
+In particular, the attribution includes YLDs as well as YLLs, and the age restrictions for the LBWSG-attributable DALYs are the same as the age restrictions for Neonatal Preterm Birth.

   * **YLLs due to Neonatal preterm birth**, 100% attributable to LBWSG: